SALMETEROL ORAL INHALER

 - This medication may make you dizzy, drowsy, or blur your vision.
-Do not drive or do any activity that requires focus and attention until you are sure you can do them Limit alcoholic beverages while using salmeterol oral inhaler.
+Do not drive or do any activity that requires focus and attention until you are sure you can do them safely.
+Limit alcoholic beverages while using salmeterol oral inhaler.

 - Let your pharmacist or doctor know if you are pregnant or breastfeeding before taking this medication.